Understanding NCPDP Standards

 Advantage of using Adeptia Solution is that it enables your business users or non-technical users to configure the above transactions quickly without having to write code or to read through complex implementation guides.
 Adeptia has done all the work for you by providing a graphical process designer interface to allow you to configure any SCRIPT process and by giving you access to all the data dictionaries that will help in parsing, validating and converting any NCPDP data to any format.
 Here is an example of the New Prescription process suggested in the NCPDP data Implementation guide and the template flow in Adeptia.

 Here is the New RX and Change RX Request/Response Process Flow template in Adeptia.

-Now apart from the SCRIPT processes as described above, understanding the SCRIPT data formats and how it relates to each other and more importantly how it can be converted into any another format (let's say a database) is core to a successful implementation of a NCPDP process.
+Now apart from the SCRIPT processes as described above, understanding the SCRIPT data formats and how it relates to each other and more importantly how it can be converted into any another format (let’s say a database) is core to a successful implementation of a NCPDP standard format.

 Transport node consists of the following sections: